Zone

 Circumstances:

-On touchdown at Cooktown, the aircraft veered to the left.
-The captain immediately increased engine power and started a go around.
-At a height of ten feet, the aircraft banked left, causing the left wing to hit the runway surface.
+Upon touchdown at Cooktown Airport, the airplane veered to the left.
+The captain immediately increased engine power and initiated a go around procedure.
+At a height of 10 feet, the airplane rolled to the left, causing the left wing to hit the runway surface.
 The aircraft went out of control and crashed on the runway edge.
-While the aircraft was damaged beyond repair, all ten occupants escaped unhurt.
+While the aircraft was damaged beyond repair, all 10 occupants escaped unhurt.
+They were completing a long flight from Chabua AFB, Dibrugarh, Assam, India.

 Crew: